friends of st michaels

 St Michael’s is important for local Christians too, and despite being declared redundant it is still consecrated.
 As a balance to the splendour of St Mary’s Parish Church, reminding us of the glory of God, St Michael’s has a special intimacy and simplicity which can speak of the closeness of God.
 Nor is St Michael’s important only for Anglican Christians: because the building dates from before the religious divisions of recent times, it belongs in some sense to all of us, of whatever denomination, a symbol of the unity which is God’s will for his church here.

-Although the church is now officially closed for regular public worship, a service is normally held on St Michael’s Day (29th September) and a candle-lit Carol Service at Christmas tide.
+Although the church is now officially closed for regular public worship, a service is normally held on St Michael’s Day (in September) and a candle-lit Carol Service at Christmas tide.

 In addition, the Friends organise a Flower Festival in September each year, which attracts hundreds of visitors to admire the floral displays which are provided by many of the local village organisations.